Business Loan APR: How to Easily Calculate Your Loan Cost

 How Does Business Loan APR Differ From Personal Loan APR?

 Personal loans and business loans operate slightly differently.
 To get approved for your personal loan, your personal credit score and history are reviewed.
-To get approved for a business loan, both your personal and business credit scores are reviewed—making a business loan slightly more difficult to obtain, as they require more paperwork and documentation.
+In comparison, to get approved for a business loan, both your personal and business credit scores are reviewed—making a business loan slightly more difficult to obtain.

-In terms of APR, the percentage range for business is slightly different than that of personal loans, though your exact APR is dependent on your lender and financial history.
-Borrowers should review APR for both personal and small business before proceeding with the loan.
+In terms of APR, the percentage range for business loans is slightly different than that of personal loans, though your exact APR is dependent on your lender and financial history.
+However, for both loan types, APR should be considered prior to accepting an offer.

 What Are The Most Common Business Loan APRs?

-Similar to interest rates, business loan APRs can either be fixed or variable.
+Similar to fixed or variable interest rates, business loan APRs can either be fixed or variable.
 While a variable business loan APR could be lower than loans with a fixed rate APR, opting for a variable rate means that your APR is subject to change.

-Many lenders offer competitive APRs to attract new customers, so compare rates before deciding on one.
+Many business loan lenders offer competitive APRs to attract new customers, so it’s prudent to compare rates.
 Here are the average business loan APRs of some popular lenders:

 - American Express: 6.98% to 19.97%

 - Wells Fargo: 7.00% to 22.99%

 - SBA Loans: Varies between Prime Rate + 2.25% and Prime Rate + 4.25% depending on term length and business revenue amount.

 How Do I Know If I Have “Good” APR For My Small Business Loan?

-Your small business loan APR will be determined partially by your financial history, although the lender you choose will ultimately determine how favorable your APR is.
-To figure out if you’re getting the best APR for you business you should consider the following:
+Your small business loan APR will be determined partially by your financial history, although your lender will ultimately determine how favorable your APR is.
+To determine if you’re getting the best APR for your business, consider the following:

 - Have you compared rates among all available lenders?
-Since you’ll be quoted a different rate depending on your business size and credit history, the only way to know what if you’re getting “good” APR is to compare quotes between lenders.
+Because you’ll be quoted a different rate depending on your business size and credit history, the only way to know what if you’re getting “good” APR is to compare quotes between lenders.
 Try getting information from a mix of traditional lenders and online lenders so you have different rates to compare.